fsharp/fsharp/README.md

 If you are using Windows, you should fork the https://github.com/Microsoft/visualfsharp repo and contribute directly there.
 Your contributions will then be merged into this repo.

-If you are using Linux or OSX, you can still contribute directly to  https://github.com/Microsoft/visualfsharp if you like, Your contributions will then be merged into this repo.
+If you are using Linux or OSX, you can  contribute directly to  https://github.com/Microsoft/visualfsharp if you like.
+CI for that repo runs on Linux.
+Your contributions will then be merged into this repo.
 Alternatively, you can prepare your contributions by forking this repository (the code is essentially the same).
-This will give you access to some additional the cross-platform testing available from this repo.
+This will give you access to some additional testing available from this repo.

 ## Status